Dog Nutrition

 3. Carbohydrates: Fuel for Active Pups

-Although dogs don't have a specific dietary requirement for carbohydrates, they can be a valuable source of energy and fiber.
+Dogs have no specific dietary needs for carbohydrates, but they can be a great source of energy and fiber.
 Carbohydrates provide:

-While some argue for grain-free diets, recent studies have shown that grain-inclusive diets can be beneficial for most dogs unless they have specific allergies or sensitivities.
+Other people promote a grain-free diet, but recent research indicates that grain-inclusive diets are good for most dogs unless they have certain allergies or sensitivities.

 Healthy Carbohydrate Sources for Dogs

-Consider these wholesome carbohydrate sources for your canine companion:
+Try these healthy carbohydrate sources for your dog:

 4. Vitamins: Micronutrients with Macro Impact

-Vitamins are essential micronutrients that play crucial roles in various bodily functions.
-While dogs need them in smaller quantities compared to macronutrients like proteins and fats, their impact on overall health is significant.
-Let's explore some key vitamins and their importance:
+Vitamins are small molecules that aid a wide range of bodily functions.
+Dogs need them in smaller quantities than macronutrients such as proteins and fats, but their impact on health is massive.
+Let’s look at a few vital vitamins and what they do:

 Vitamin A